climatereferendum/aliceingovernment.com/README.md

 # blockchainvsclimatechange.com

-An experiment to see how would a global strategy vs climate change would look like
+An experiment to see how a global strategy vs climate change would look like